kecajjo/kecajjo/README.md

 ### Hi!

-I'm student of University of Science and Technology in Wroclaw\
+My name is Jacek and I'm student of University of Science and Technology in Wroclaw\

 #### Favourite technologies:
 `C++`